California to pay victims of forced, coerced sterilizations | WTOP

 SACRAMENTO, Calif.
-(AP) — California is poised to approve reparations up to $25,000 to victims who were among the thousands of people — some as young as 13 — who decades ago were sterilized because state officials deemed them unfit to have children.
+(AP) — California is poised to approve reparations of up to $25,000 to some of the thousands of people — some as young as 13 — who were sterilized decades ago because the government deemed them unfit to have children.

-The payments, part of the state’s new $262.6 billion operating budget that is awaiting Gov. Gavin Newsom’s signature, will make California at least the third state after Virginia and North Carolina to pay victims of the so-called eugenics movement that peaked in the 1930s.
-Proponents believed sterilizing people with mental illnesses, physical disabilities and other so-called undesirable traits would improve the human race.
+The payments will make California at least the third state — following Virginia and North Carolina — to compensate victims of the so-called eugenics movement that peaked in the 1930s.
+Supporters of the movement believed sterilizing people with mental illnesses, physical disabilities and other traits they deemed undesirable would improve the human race.

+While California sterilized more than 20,000 people before its law was repealed in 1979, only a few hundred are still alive.
+The state has set aside $7.5 million for the reparations program, part of its $262.6 billion operating budget that is awaiting Gov. Gavin Newsom’s signature.

-California’s proposal is unique because it would apply to more than just victims of the eugenics law that was repealed in 1979.
-The state also will pay female inmates who were coerced to get sterilized, a disgrace first exposed by the Center for Investigative Reporting in 2013.
+California’s proposal is unique because it also would pay women the state coerced to get sterilized while they were in prison, some as recently as 2010.
+First exposed by the Center for Investigative Reporting in 2013, a subsequent audit found California sterilized 144 women between 2005 and 2013 with little or no evidence that officials counseled them or offered alternative treatment.

 “We must address and face our horrific history,” said Lorena Garcia Zermeño, policy and communications coordinator for the advocacy group California Latinas for Reproductive Justice.
 “This isn’t something that just happened in the past.”

 California’s forced sterilization program started in 1909, following similar laws in Indiana and Washington.
-California’s program was by far the largest.
-The state sterilized more than 20,000 people, accounting for about a third of everyone sterilized in the United States under those laws.
+It was by far the largest program, accounting for about a third of everyone sterilized in the United States under those laws.

-California’s law was so prominent it even inspired similar practices in Nazi Germany, according to Paul Lombardo, a law professor at Georgia State University and an expert on the eugenics movement.
+California’s law was so prominent that it inspired similar practices in Nazi Germany, according to Paul Lombardo, a law professor at Georgia State University and an expert on the eugenics movement.

 “The promise of eugenics at the very earliest is: ‘We could do away with all the state institutions — prisons, hospitals, asylums, orphanages,’” Lombardo said.
 “People who were in them just wouldn’t be born after awhile if you sterilized all of their parents.”